There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Grade: C- (70pts)

 This movie had very good actors giving very good performances, but that is where the strengths seemed to end.
 Alicia Vikander played the conflicting feelings of Sophia with flawless execution.
 Christoph Waltz did a great job of adding depth to what very easily could have been a one-note antagonist.
 Dane DeHaan did a good job of playing a passionate artist, whose passion was put to the test when he fell in love with one of his subjects.

 Unfortunately, the film had a lot of problems—most of which came from a lack of focus and trying to do too much with too little time.
 This movie had a love triangle between Alicia Vikander, Christoph Waltz, and Dane DeHaan's characters.
 The film also had a romance between Cornelius' maid and a fish delivery man.
 The film also told the story of the tulip obsession during the time period in which this story took place.
-The filmmakers intertwined these three storylines, while failing to give any the focus that they deserved.
+The filmmakers intertwined these three storylines, while failing to give any the focus that they needed.
 Trying to cram all three storylines in one movie made the story feel cluttered, and not properly focusing on any storyline caused all three storylines to feel shallow and underdeveloped.
 This was not a terrible movie, but I certainly did not enjoy it.